Powerlearnproject/se-day1-assignment-Francis477-lab/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
--The Birth of Software Engineering (1968)
+The Birth of Software Engineering (1968)

 The term "software engineering" was first coined at the 1968 NATO Software Engineering Conference in response to the software crisis—a period when software projects were failing due to poor planning, inefficiency, and lack of structured development methods.
 This milestone marked the shift from ad-hoc programming to systematic software development using engineering principles.
--The Advent of Structured Programming (1970s)
+The Advent of Structured Programming (1970s)

 The rise of structured programming, championed by figures like Edsger Dijkstra, introduced disciplined coding practices that reduced errors and improved readability.
 Programming languages such as Pascal, C, and Ada adopted structured paradigms, emphasizing modularity, clear flow control, and reusability.
 This shift improved software reliability and maintainability.
--The Rise of Agile Methodologies (2001-Present)
+The Rise of Agile Methodologies (2001-Present)

 In response to the inefficiencies of traditional Waterfall development, the Agile Manifesto (2001) introduced flexible, iterative software development processes.
 Agile emphasizes collaboration, continuous delivery, and adaptability to changing requirements.
 Methodologies like Scrum, Kanban, and DevOps evolved from Agile principles, transforming how modern software is built and maintained

 List and briefly explain the phases of the Software Development Life Cycle.
--Requirement Analysis
+Requirement Analysis

 Gather and define software requirements based on stakeholder needs.
 Identify functional and non-functional requirements.
 Deliverable: Software Requirement Specification (SRS).
--Planning
+Planning

 Define the project scope, cost, timeline, and resources.
 Identify potential risks and create a risk management plan.
 Deliverable: Project Plan.
--System Design
+System Design

 Develop architecture, data models, and technical specifications.
 Choose technologies, frameworks, and system components.
 Deliverable: System Design Document.
--Implementation (Coding)
+Implementation (Coding)

 Write and integrate code based on the design specifications.
 Follow best coding practices and development standards.
 Deliverable: Source Code.
--Testing
+Testing

 Identify and fix defects through unit, integration, system, and user acceptance testing.
 Ensure the software meets functional and security requirements.